danclab/laMEG/README.rst

 Operating system
 ================
 * Windows: Not supported
-* Mac: Tested on Intel 64-bit
+* Mac: May work, not tested
 * Linux: Tested on Ubuntu and Debian

 Requirements